No. 56 Low Angle Adjustable Block Plane

 No. 56

 The No. 56 was probably the most popular low angle block plane Millers Falls produced based on the number of planes you can find today.
 This plane has an adjustable mouth and a depth adjusting screw.
-The front knob and the adjusting screw are nickel platted.
+The front knob and the adjusting screw are nickel plated.

 The iron is 1-3/8” so the eccentric lever will have its end bent up.